-Throughout construction, the encroachment will be delineated using interlocking F-type concrete jersey barriers complete with chain link fencing with a total height (concrete barrier and fencing structure) being 1.8m or 6ft as per the noted administrative order.
-This fencing will be open chain link fence or covered with an opaque dust control mesh of high quality which will extend a minimum 3m from the public right-of-way.
+Throughout the phases of construction activities, the encroachment will be delineated using a combination of rigid fencing or interlocking F-type concrete jersey barriers complete with rigid fencing secured to the jersey barrier with a total height (concrete barrier and fencing structure) being 1.8m or 6ft as per the noted administrative order.
+This fencing along will be covered with an opaque dust control mesh of high quality which will extend a minimum 3m from the public right-of-way.
 This screening is described in the appendix and will block passersby or tourists view of the construction site.
 Throughout the project, fencing will be situated to not obstruct vehicle sight lines.

-Along the private sidelines where vehicular traffic and non-vehicular traffic is present, the hoarding will be delineated by a combination of concrete waste blocks with rigid fencing mounted on top being 1.8m or 6ft as per the noted administrative order and weighted modular 1.5m (5ft) high fencing or existing fencing where it is at least 1.5m tall.
+Along the private sidelines where non-vehicular traffic is present, the hoarding will be delineated by weighted modular 1.5m (5ft) high fencing or existing fencing where it is at least 1.5m tall.
 All fencing will have opaque dust control mesh and must be anchored down to prevent unintentional movement or overturning due to snow or wind loads.